 Background: Font color:

-Quite literally, the only thing separating me from Prisoner 11—Rose, were the bars.
-For the sake of sating my curiosity, I had moved my chair closer, and then closer again, until we had become nothing less than chatting acquaintances out for tea in the afternoon (though, admittedly, she could only move so far with the chains around her ankles).
+The only thing separating me from Prisoner 11—Rose, were the bars.
+I had moved my chair closer, and then closer again, until we had become nothing less than chatting acquaintances out for tea in the afternoon (though, admittedly, she could only move so far with the chains around her ankles).
 Her congenial manner may have drawn me in, but it was her voice—rich and crackling with emotion—that kept me firmly attached to the seat of my chair.

 “Why did you change your mind?”